squizzster/check_linux_permissions/README.md

 - `SKIP`

 By default, only the passing status for the selected mode is printed.
-Use `--all-results` if you want the whole picture.
+Use `--all-results` to see everything.

 ---